This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 Installing OpenWRT

-There are generic Installation instructions on the the OpenWRT Wiki.
+There are generic Installation instructions on the OpenWRT.
+(Older installation instructions from the Old OpenWRT Wiki are still available.)

 tftp> trace